Growing up in South Florida, Martinez was a big Florida Marlins fan, going to countless games at their old stadium.

 February 8, 2016: Martinez signed a two-year, $18.5 million deal to avoid salary arbitration, with the Tigers.

 July 18, 2017: Martinez was traded to the D-backs for three prospects.
-Detroit received Double-A third baseman Dawel Lugo, Class A Advanced shortstop Sergio Alcantara and teenage shortstop Jose King, currently playing at the Rookie level.
+Detroit received Double-A third baseman Dawel Lugo, Class A Advanced shortstop Sergio Alcantara, and teenage shortstop Jose King.

 Martinez has an unorthodox swing.
 He gets his front foot down early, lays the bat back and then unloads with good natural timing.
 Despite the front-foot approach, he recognizes pitches, stays back on breaking balls and squares up good pitches.